 By default, your trial will be available as soon as your app is published, and it will never stop being offered.
 If you’d like, you can specify the date and time that your trial should start to be offered and when it should stop being offered.

-These dates only apply for customers on Windows 10.
-If your trial applies to customers on earlier OS versions, the trial will be offered for as long as your product is available.
+These dates only apply for customers on Windows 10 (including Xbox).
+If your app is available to customers on earlier OS versions, the trial will be offered to those customers for as long as your product is available.

 If you want to offer your app at a reduced price for a limited period of time, you can create and schedule a sale.

 For more info, see Put apps and add-ons on sale.